 7. File your Taxes

-9. Create a Separate Account
+9. Create a Separate Account for Certain Funds

 10. Don’t file if your medical conditions are not stable

-If you are new to bankruptcy, then it’s crucial to approach a certified Bankruptcy Attorney to guide you throughout the process.
+If you are new to bankruptcy, then it’s crucial to approach a Virginia Bankruptcy Attorney to guide you throughout the process.
 Bankruptcy is a complex procedure and an attorney will make the process much smoother.